MicrosoftDocs/quantum-docs-pr/articles/quantum-InstallConfig.md

 ****

 You should now have the Quantum Development Kit installed and ready to use in your own applications and libraries.
-The next section will cover how to build the samples and standard libraries provided along with the Quantum Development Kit.

 ## Building the Quantum Samples and Libraries